Project60/org.project60.sepa/tests/README.md

       + Fill the DB with the CiviCRM table structure.

       + Possibly fill it with the generated CiviCRM data.
-(I'm not sure whether this is really necessary -- the testsuite will clear/repopulate it before the tests anyways...)
+(Normally, this is *not* really necessary, as the testsuite will clear/repopulate it before the tests anyways.
+However, it *might* be necessary, if any extensions are enabled on the linked site -- see below...)

       + Set up `civicrm/tests/phpunit/CiviTest/civicrm.settings.local.php` on the
         linked site.